-Guitar Grades 9-12

-Prerequisite(s): Instructor permission and audition (Class size is limited)
+Guitar Grades 9-12 One credit/One year Prerequisite(s): Instructor permission and audition (Class size is limited)

 This course will provide instruction in creating, performing, listening to, and analyzing music in addition to focusing on beginning instrument production while playing melodies and primary harmonizations.
 Public performances and participation in local festival activities will be used as part of assessment.